rrrossjr/MultitenantWorkshop/manage-app/clone-plug-drop/clone-plug-drop.md

 You can create a snapshot copy PDB by executing a CREATE PLUGGABLE DATABASE ...
 FROM ...
 SNAPSHOT COPY statement.
 The source PDB is specified in the FROM clause.

 A snapshot copy reduces the time required to create the clone because it does not include a complete copy of the source data files.
 Furthermore, the snapshot copy PDB occupies a fraction of the space of the source PDB.
 The snapshot copy can be created in any filesystem like ext3, ext4, ntfs for local disks.
-It also supports NFS, ZSF, ACFS,etc.
+It also supports NFS, ZFS, ACFS,etc.

 The two main requirements for snapshot copy to work are
 - CLONEDB initialization parameter should be set to TRUE.